run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

       pdsh -g all host -4 <Run:ai endpoint FQDN>
       ```

-    - From a system external to the DGX SuperPOD (aka, where end users will be launching jobs from):
+    - From a system external to the DGX:
       ```
       nslookup <Run:ai endpoint FQDN>
       ```

 ### TLS/SSL certificates